fyodorovich/Timebank-Toolkit/Findings.md

 # Research Findings

+The research that led to this toolkit is perhaps best presented by the ["Synthesis Report"](https://docs.google.com/presentation/d/1f6Fky5CK_OfiQzhPGYmj78ezXj6Ov03WlkWU3oR77gE/edit#slide=id.p).
+A presentation of which, to the Software Working Group in the midst of the project, was recorded [here](https://www.youtube.com/watch?v=Wt2_JXMeBUY).

 ## Key Findings

 We found that the motivating value for timebank coordinators is the wellbeing that comes from connecting with people in the community and nurturing those relationships.
 This is heart-centered activity.